From KPIs to concrete steering

 Bring structure to your KPIs

 The solution?
 Think in layers.
 Start with a number of main KPIs at a strategic level, such as revenue growth, margin development, or customer satisfaction, and allow users to click through to underlying sub-KPIs.
-Think about revenue per product group, margin per customer segment, or customer satisfaction per service channel.
+Think of revenue per product group, margin per customer segment, or customer satisfaction per service channel.

 A well-structured KPI framework:

-Keeps the overview centralized.
+Keeps the overview central.

 Avoids unnecessary details at the main level.

-Offers depth when needed.
+Provides depth when it is needed.

 The solution?
 Think in layers.
 Start with a number of main KPIs at a strategic level, such as revenue growth, margin development, or customer satisfaction, and allow users to click through to underlying sub-KPIs.
-Think about revenue per product group, margin per customer segment, or customer satisfaction per service channel.
+Think of revenue per product group, margin per customer segment, or customer satisfaction per service channel.

 A well-structured KPI framework:

-Keeps the overview centralized.
+Keeps the overview central.

 Avoids unnecessary details at the main level.

-Offers depth when needed.
+Provides depth when it is needed.

 Choose consciously: fewer KPIs, more focus